ChristianJWKlein/golf-right-web/README.md

 # Golf Right

 ## A Golf Course Ratings Websites Designed to capture the Golf Coures of Now.
+Future work looks to verify reviews and provide specific insight with user comments of attribute characteristics.

 ## Website Link